What to Say When Someone Is Short With You (But You Want to Stay Kind)

 • “I’d rather check in than let it sit.”

-Sometimes it has nothing to do with us.
+And sometimes it has nothing to do with us at all.

 Kindness does not mean silence.
 It means choosing a gentle way to stay connected.

-But sometimes the moment passes before the words do.
+But too often the moment passes before the words do.

 Not every moment needs to be handled right away.